 The La Sportiva Makalu is the essence of a traditional mountaineering boot: it’s burly, supportive, and extremely durable.
 Neither flashy nor technical, this classic leather design works well for basic mountaineering and possibly as your first real boot.
 For example, the Makalu is a favorite for National Outdoor Leadership School students since it serves as a combination heavy-backpacking-and-light-mountaineering boot.
 It can trek the length of the Pacific Crest Trail and climb Mount Hood or Mount Saint Helens along the way.

 Like the La Sportiva Aequilibrium ST GTX above, the Makalu is not meant for serious cold-weather mountaineering.
 With a traditional leather upper, it also forgoes high-tech synthetic materials and a waterproof Gore-Tex membrane.
 But the Makalu is built to withstand years of abuse on scree slopes and in alpine environments.
-A Vibram toecap protects the front of the boot when kicking up rocky flanks, and the full-shank sole pairs securely with automatic crampons (for semi-automatic crampon compatibility, check out the similar Karakorum).
+A Vibram toecap protects the front of the boot when kicking up rocky flanks, and the full-shank sole affords the use of automatic crampons (for semi-automatic crampon compatibility, check out La Sportiva's similar Karakorum).
 At $349, the Makalu still offers an impressive all-around feature set and will last longer than lighter and more modern competitors like the Aequilibrium ST. You won’t be pushing the limits of technical climbing in the Makalu, but that isn’t its purpose.

 See the La Sportiva Makalu